Last updated on February 23rd, 2022 at 12:50 pm

 If someone dies due to your negligence, the claims of the surviving dependents can run into the millions!

-Private liability insurance also safeguards you against any legal expenses if someone wrongfully accuses you of damaging their property.
+Private liability insurance in Germany also safeguards you against any legal expenses if someone wrongfully accuses you of damaging their property.

 - Injuries to your own body that you have (accidentally) inflicted on yourself